simolus3/drift/docs/content/en/docs/Other engines/vm.md

 ---
-title: moor_ffi (Desktop support)
+title: moor ffi (Desktop support)
 description: Run moor on both mobile and desktop
 ---

 ## Supported versions

+The `moor/ffi.dart` library uses the `sqlite3` package to send queries.
-At the moment, `moor_ffi` supports iOS, macOS and Android out of the box.
+At the moment, that package supports iOS, macOS and Android out of the box.
 Most Linux Distros have sqlite available as a shared library, those are supported as well.

 If you're shipping apps for Windows and Linux, it is recommended that you bundle a